CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilityUpdateConstraintMeta.md

 `func (o *CapabilityUpdateConstraintMeta) UnsetServerSpecificConstraint()`

 UnsetServerSpecificConstraint ensures that no value is present for ServerSpecificConstraint, not even an explicit nil
-### GetSupportedPlatforms

-`func (o *CapabilityUpdateConstraintMeta) GetSupportedPlatforms() []string`

-GetSupportedPlatforms returns the SupportedPlatforms field if non-nil, zero value otherwise.

-### GetSupportedPlatformsOk

-`func (o *CapabilityUpdateConstraintMeta) GetSupportedPlatformsOk() (*[]string, bool)`

-GetSupportedPlatformsOk returns a tuple with the SupportedPlatforms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSupportedPlatforms

-`func (o *CapabilityUpdateConstraintMeta) SetSupportedPlatforms(v []string)`

-SetSupportedPlatforms sets SupportedPlatforms field to given value.

-### HasSupportedPlatforms

-`func (o *CapabilityUpdateConstraintMeta) HasSupportedPlatforms() bool`

-HasSupportedPlatforms returns a boolean if a field has been set.

-### SetSupportedPlatformsNil

-`func (o *CapabilityUpdateConstraintMeta) SetSupportedPlatformsNil(b bool)`

- SetSupportedPlatformsNil sets the value for SupportedPlatforms to be an explicit nil

-### UnsetSupportedPlatforms
-`func (o *CapabilityUpdateConstraintMeta) UnsetSupportedPlatforms()`

-UnsetSupportedPlatforms ensures that no value is present for SupportedPlatforms, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)